ruliane/PwdHashConnector/README.md

 * Username: Domain\user account used to connect your Active Directory (see Prerequisites)
 * Password: Password for this user account
 * Configuration parameters :
-  * DomainName: Name of your Active Directory domain
+  * DomainName: Target Active Directory domain
-  * ServerName: FQDN of a domain controller
+  * ServerName: FQDN of the domain controller to query
-  * BaseDN: OU to search accounts, separated with pipe.
-Example: BaseDN=OU=External,OU=Accounts,DC=contoso,DC=local|OU=Internal,OU=Accounts,DC=contoso,DC=local
+  * BaseDN: OUs to search accounts for.
+The first character specifies the separator.
+Example with a pipe as separator: BaseDN=|OU=External,OU=Accounts,DC=contoso,DC=local|OU=Internal,OU=Accounts,DC=contoso,DC=local

 ![image](https://user-images.githubusercontent.com/5471186/204509806-27a0c9c1-3a97-4a7e-9f7c-473a12333701.png)